 Sarah Stewart has represented Australia at wheelchair bastketball.
 She first started playing in 2001 and within two years had made the national team.

 In 2004 she made the Paralympic team and helped her team to the Silver medal.
-She was also part of the bronze medal team in the 2008 Paralympics.
+She was also part of the Bronze medal team in the 2008 Paralympics.

-Sarah suffered fall when she was 16 and this caused a form of dystrophy in her body, although this hasn’t stopped her achieving in all aspects of her life.
+Sarah suffered a fall when she was 16 and this caused a form of dystrophy in her body, although this hasn’t stopped her achieving in all aspects of her life.
 She has a degree in Philosophy (which she also teaches) and also in English, and is currently working towards a doctorate.